databrary/design/ridir-16/narrative.md

 ## PROJECT DESCRIPTION

-The widespread capacity to search databases connected to the internet has begun to transform scholarship in multiple domains.
+The widespread capacity to search databases connected to the internet has begun to transform scholarship.
 Researchers may search Google Scholar with just a few snippets of information about an author or topic and within seconds have returned to them a list of links to publications that match the terms.
 Each of the links targets a specific journal article, where, depending on one's institutional affiliation and the type of journal, the user might begin to read the full paper and examine the figures and tables.
 Other types of search allow scholars to seek specific images or videos for teaching or demonstration purposes.
 Indeed, the development and application of new image analysis techniques from computer vision, focused on the automated indexing of large datasets of static images, have become a priority for the providers of large scale image and video databases (Google, Microsoft, Facebook).
-These profound changes that search engines have brought to literature research and teaching have largely not yet extended to other facets of scholarship such as data gathering (*with a number of notable exceptions in sociology, GIS, biology, genetics, literature, etc.*).
-With few exceptions (Gilmore, in press), a behavioral scientist who searches for scientific datasets to analyze or extend upon will find little material to work with (*aside from things like NDAR, neuroimaging databases, a few large-scale surveys*).
-That is, despite significant growth in repositories (OSF, Databrary, Dataverse, ICSPR, FigShare) for sharing data and increased interest in open, transparent, and reproducible scientific practices in psychology (Science, 2015), data remains hard to find, and thus, hard to reuse (*doesn't this oversell what we're offering -- it's still a very restricted type of search?*).

-A recent survey of the developmental and learning science community (Gilmore & Adolph, 2016) shows that most researchers collect video as raw data, 5-15 hours per week.
-Video powerfully depicts the ways that behavior unfolds in real time and how it changes across development.
-Video collected for one purpose can be readily re-used for other purposes beyond those envisioned by the original researchers (e.g., Raudies et al. 2012; Gilmore et al. 2015; others).

-To characterize and quantify behavioral patterns, developmental scientists apply text or numeric codes to segments of video using specialized software tools and carefully trained cadres of research assistants.
-X% of survey respondents code video using a specialized commercial (Mangold Interact; Noldus Observer) or academic tool (Datavyu; ELAN; Transana).
-The coded data files contain information about what happened in the videos and often when and for how long it occurred.
-Some labs make multiple passes through the same videos, extracting new information with each pass, which may be represented as new columns in special-purpose spreadsheets or new timelines or tiers of annotations.
-These codes form the basis of quantitative and qualitative analyses that researchers report in journal articles, talks, and presentations.
-As a result, these codes contain invaluable, expensive-to-acquire, human-validated text-based information about the contents of the raw video recordings.
-As such, they can provide the basis for searching *within* videos for specific codes or behaviors.
-That functionality, offered by most of the specialized coding tools, works well for researchers who share the same laboratory and use the same tools.
-But, the coding tools store data in incompatible native formats that are not readily interoperable, and so the hard-won information contained within the spreadsheets remains locked away, its potential for reuse by others largely unrealized.

-Other barriers to sharing coded videos exist.
-Video contains identifiable information such as faces and voices, and so special care must be taken to secure permission from research participants before sharing videos outside of a research team.
-The sensitive nature of video recordings and large file sizes pose technical challenges related to the location and capacity of video storage.
-Varied video file formats, and the increasing availability of HD video formats pose additional challenges for storage and preservation.
-Inconsistencies in representation and encoding of timing information between coding and video formats can confound interpretation, review, and collation of these codes.
-Based on our recent community survey, the video-using developmental scientists use local file servers, cloud-based storage, and even email or snail mail to share videos and coded spreadsheets with colleagues outside their laboratories.

-The Databrary (databrary.org) digital library, created by the applicants with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) overcomes many barriers to sharing research videos collected by developmental and learning scientists, including policy/permission and technical challenges.
-See section X (pp. X-X) for more information about Databrary and its progress.
-But, while Databrary currently allows users to search across the library for datasets matching specific characteristics or terms, the system cannot return results based on information within the videos themselves.
-Thus, even while a video might contain examples of child speech and mother speech, and Databrary might contain a coded spreadsheet that marks those segments time-locked to the video, a user cannot search for the segments.

-The applicants contend that expanding the Databrary digital library's capabilities to enable search within videos will lead to substantial new research opportunities and accelerated discovery.
-As such, the project has four aims.
+These profound changes that search engines have brought to literature research and teaching have have left largely untouched the process of gathering data for researchers in many fields.
+With few exceptions (Gilmore, in press), a behavioral scientist who searches for previously collected datasets to analyze or build upon will rarely find Findable, Accessible, Interoperable, and Reuseable (FAIR) data (reference FAIR data principles).
+That is, despite significant growth in the number and diversity of repositories (OSF, Databrary, Dataverse, ICSPR, FigShare) devoted to sharing data and increased interest in and focus on promoting open, transparent, and reproducible scientific practices in the behavioral sciences (Science, 2015), data human behavior remains hard to find, access, use without proprietary software or knowledge, and repurpose to answer new questions.
+This proposal seeks support for specific enhancements to the Databrary (databrary.org) digital library that will make it easier for researchers who use video and audio recordings to study behavior, to find, access and reuse relevant segments by making the library interoperable with the dominant software tools used today by human coders for annotating video.

+Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds of researchers in the developmental and learning sciences.
+Its popularity arises in part because video powerfully depicts the ways that behavior unfolds in real time and how it changes across development.
+High quality video can be collected with inexpensive devices available to most researchers, including those who lack substantial resources for research.
+Further, video collected for one purpose can be readily re-used for other purposes beyond those envisioned by the original researchers (e.g., Raudies et al. 2012; Gilmore et al. 2015; others).

+To characterize and quantify behavioral patterns in video requires that researchers apply text or numeric codes to segments of video.
+Most researchers use paper and pencil, spreadsheet software, or tools specialized for coding video (Gilmore & Adolph, 2016) for this purpose.
+A recent survey of the developmental science community by the applicants (Gilmore & Adolph, 2016) suggests that the majority of researchers collecting video use or have used one or more specialized video coding tools (Datavyu, ELAN, Mangold Interact, Noldus Observer, Transana).
+These tools enable specially trained cadres of research assistants to move backwards and forwards through digital videos at varied speeds of playback and apply annotations or codes to selected points or segments in time.
+The annotations are saved electronically, time-locked to the video segments to which they apply.
+Thus coded, the data files contain information about who did what when, and sometimes for how long.

+Some labs make multiple passes through the same videos, extracting new information with each pass.
+The passes may be represented as new columns in special-purpose spreadsheets or new timelines or tiers of annotations.
+These codes form the basis of subsequent quantitative and qualitative analyses that researchers later report in journal articles, talks, and presentations.
+To ensure reliability, reproducibility, and robustness of results, most researchers (Gilmore & Adolph, 2016) augment the codes with rich, textual descriptions of the behaviors of interest, codified in formal coding manuals that are usually saved in word processing or spreadsheet formats.
+Taken together, the coding files and coding manuals contain invaluable, expensive-to-acquire, human-validated, text-based information about the contents of raw video recordings.
+More important, they provide the foundation for searching *within* videos for specific codes or behaviors.

+It appears relatively straightforward then to conclude that behavioral science research would be substantially advanced if researchers shared their videos, coding files, and coding manuals with other researchers.
+Indeed, the Databrary (databrary.org) digital library was created by the applicants with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) to realize this exact vision.
+Despite the progress the Databrary project has made in overcoming the technical, policy, and practical barriers to widespread sharing of research video (see section X, pp. X-X) notable barriers remain.

+The ability to search across a coded video for specific codes is offered by most of the specialized tools works well for researchers who share the same laboratory and use the same tool.
+But, the coding tools store data in incompatible native formats that are not readily interoperable, and so the hard-won information contained within the coding files remains locked away, its potential for reuse by others largely unrealized.

+Databrary allows users to upload and share coding files, but only from one of the major specialized coding tools, the free, open source Datavyu (datavyu.org) which the Databrary team also develops and maintains.
+Still the Databrary system cannot read effectively the information contained in Datavyu files, making those codes inaccessible without downloading both video and coding files.
+Databrary allows users to upload and share coding manuals in Microsoft Word, Excel, PDF, or text-based formats.
+But, Databrary lacks the capacity to search within those coding manuals for key terms or code definitions.

+Databrary currently allows users to search across the library for datasets matching specific characteristics or terms, but the system cannot return results based on information within the videos themselves.
+Thus, even while a video might contain examples of child speech and mother speech, and Databrary might contain a coding file that marks those segments time-locked to the video, a user cannot search effectively for the segments.

+Accordingly, we propose to expand the Databrary digital library's capabilities to enable search within videos using data and metadata about the videos that is locked away in coding files and coding manuals that are rarely shared and largely non-interoperable.
+Doing so will move Databrary closer to realizing the ideal of representing a repository whose valuable data about human behavior is Findable, Accessible, Interoperable, and Reusable.
+And, it will further accelerate the pace of video data sharing and reuse in the developmental and learning sciences, a field where there is a well-identified, substantial community of researchers who use video as a primary means of data collection.

+The project has four aims.

 ### Project Aims